 The town derives its attraction from its unique location and the friendliness of its inhabitants, only some 4500 in the entire district!
 Steytlerville is noted for being one of the most unspoiled dorps in the South African rural area.
-Situated on the banks of the Groot River with the Great River Heights to the north, the Baviaanskloof Mountains to the south and the mountain climbers’ paradise, the Cocks Comb peak to the east, the dorp enjoys majestic views.
+Situated on the banks of the Groot River with the Great River Heights to the north, the Baviaanskloof Mountains to the south and the mountain climbers’ paradise, the Cocks Comb peak to the east, Steytlerville enjoys majestic views.

 The Doornbosch and Verekraal roads also bring one back to the Willowmore/Steytlerville road.
 The Rietfontein road links with the Patensie/Steytlerville road.

-50 km west of Wolwefontein one approaches Steytlerville through the breathtaking rock formations of two cuttings.
-3 km from the town the road passes through Noorspoort Pass itself, also known as the “Valley of the Flags” where the history of the rulers of South Africa is depicted by flags painted on the rocks.
+50 km west of Wolwefontein one approaches Steytlerville through the breath-taking rock formations of two cuttings.
+Three kilometres from the town the road passes through the Noorspoort Pass itself, also known as the Valley of the Flags where the history of the rulers of South Africa is depicted by flags painted on the rocks.
 This is something unique in South Africa.

-On entering the dorp one is greeted by a row of standards down the centre of the main street on which are displayed the coats of arms of families of all population groups in the district.
+On entering the dorp one is greeted by a row of standards down the centre of the main street on which are displayed the coats of arms of families of different population groups in the district.
 This is also unique in South Africa.

 The neat and appealing appearance of the main street is striking.
 Beauty is the order of the day and the variety of businesses is steadily increasing.
 There are many historic buildings to be seen.
 The outstanding Victorian church is the showpiece of the town’s Victoriana and can be visited by arrangement.

 Information and a map of the district’s roads can be obtained here.
-If you follow the directions and gravel road you will encounter, shortly before Fullarton, the Game Reserve Bhejane.
+If you follow the directions and gravel road, you will encounter, shortly before Fullarton, the Game Reserve Bhejane.